HacKanCuBa/blake2signer/CONTRIB.md

 ### Working under PyPy

 You can install and run this package in PyPy without issues but if you are using PyPy to contribute to this project, you probably noticed that running `poetry install` fails: that's due to a `mypy` dependency, `typed_ast`, which [will probably never work under PyPy](https://github.com/python/typed_ast/issues/111).
-What you can do is `poetry remove --dev mypy` and let the pipeline run `mypy` for you.
+What you can do is `poetry remove --group dev mypy` and let the pipeline run `mypy` for you.

 Other than that I once tried to run the [performance tests](https://blake2signer.hackan.net/en/stable/comparison/#performance-comparison), and my machine froze during the serializer tests because it exhausted the memory.
 I tried again using fewer iterations, and it worked.